 Welcome to our church family.
 Whether you’re a visitor to the town, or newly moved to town, or a visitor to the website, we hope you will find the content of these pages helpful.

 Our liturgy is varied.
 St Mary’s stands within the Catholic tradition of the Church of England.
 Sung Mass (Holy Communion) is the chief Sunday service.
-Matins according to the Book of Common Prayer is the regular form of worship at St Agnes.
-St Mary’s currently holds two weekday celebrations of Holy Communion.
-Other services happen as arranged.
+Matins according to the Book of Common Prayer is the regular form of worship at St Agnes, with Holy Communion once a month.

-The church choir is central to the liturgical life of our benefice.
-The choirmaster would be happy to hear from any parishioner interested in joining.
-At St Mary’s, the servers, who are affiliated to a local branch of the Guild of the Servants of the Sanctuary play a key role in supporting the priest during Holy Communion service.
-At St Mary’s and St Agnes’, flower arrangers help to beautify the church interiors.
-A team of bell ringers ring the bells of St Mary’s for weddings as requested.
+The church choir has always been central to the liturgical life of our benefice.
+It is not functioning at the present time on Sunday mornings, but does gather on a reasonably informal basis to assist 1st-Sunday Evensong at St Mary’s.
+At St Mary’s, the servers, who are affiliated to a local branch of the Guild of the Servants of the Sanctuary, play a key role in supporting the priest during Mass.
+At St Mary’s and St Agnes’s, flower arrangers help to beautify the church interiors.
+A team of bell ringers ring the bells of St Mary’s ring for service and for weddings as requested.

-- Morning meetings: the 2nd Friday in the month in the Turner Hall (10.00 am)
+- Morning meetings: 1st Friday (of February, April, June, August, October, December) in the Turner Hall (10.00 am)

-- Afternoon meetings: the 1st Thursday in the month in church (2.00 pm) followed by coffee in the Turner Hall.
+- Afternoon meetings: 1st Thursday (of March, May, July, September, November) in church (2.00 pm) followed by coffee in the Turner Hall.

 - Corporate communion: the 3rd Wednesday in church, followed by coffee.

-- A prayer group meets the 3rd Monday in the month in church for Holy Communion (7.00 pm) followed by a prayer update
+- A prayer group used to meet the 3rd Monday afternoon in the month but is currently in abeyance.

-Schools work.
-St Mary’s serves Houldsworth Valley Community Primary School, and is represented on the governing body.
-The organist and Rector regularly assist in collective worship.
-St Agnes’ associates with Fairstead House Preparatory School.
+St Mary’s serves Houldsworth Valley Community Primary School, and, from time to time, has been represented on the governing body.
+The organist and rector have assisted in collective worship.
+St Mary’s and St Agnes’s both associate with Fairstead House Preparatory School.
 Visits by groups of children and teachers into ‘their’ church for educational or worship purposes are built into each school’s curriculum.